Home Blog Which Greek Monster Was the Hardest to Defeat?

 How Was It Defeated?
 The hero Bellerophon, with the help of the winged horse Pegasus, defeated the Chimera.
 From the air, he rained down attacks and eventually killed it by driving a lead-tipped spear into its throat, melting it from the inside with its own fire breath.

-The Minotaur – A Labyrinth’s Nightmare
+The Minotaur – A Labyrinth’s nightmare

 While the Minotaur wasn’t a supernatural force like Typhon, it was a nearly unbeatable adversary due to its environment—the Labyrinth of Crete.
 Half-man, half-bull, the Minotaur was a monstrous carnivore that hunted and killed anyone who entered its domain.